Bill Cosby sexual assault cases: Chloe Goins

 In February 2016, Goins dismissed her lawsuit without prejudice.
 In May 2016, she refiled the suit, adding Playboy founder Hugh Hefner as a codefendant.
 The judge denied Cosby's request to dismiss and set the trial for June 2018.
+Cosby's insurance company, American International Group Inc., settled Goins' civil suit against Cosby in April 2019.

 Renita Hill

 Hill claims that Cosby gave her a bit part on television, funded her college education, and pledged to assist her career, while sporadically sexually abusing her from 1983 to 1987.
 In October 2015, she filed suit against Cosby, Singer, and Camille Cosby, alleging defamation, false light, and intentional infliction of emotional distress.
 Cosby's attorneys removed the case from state to federal court and moved the court to dismiss the suit in late December 2015, arguing that Cosby's denials were opinions protected under the First Amendment.
 Hill's attorneys responded that Cosby's denials were published facts and hence are defamatory and not covered by First Amendment protections.

 The U.S. District Court dismissed the suit "with prejudice" in January 2016, meaning the suit cannot be re-filed.
 Judge Arthur Schwab decided that statements made by Cosby and his attorneys were opinions protected by the First Amendment.
 In April 2016, Hill filed an appeal with the U.S. Court of Appeals for the Third Circuit.